aamersadiq/aamersadiq.github.io/_posts/2019-05-21-Deploying DotNet Core On Aws Linux.markdown

 <span>$</span> sudo service nginx start
 </code></pre>

 We can verify whether browser displays the default landing page for Nginx.
-The landing page is reachable at http://server_IP_address/index.nginx-debian.html (you can use public ip address or public dns ).
+The landing page is reachable at http://server_IP_address/index.nginx-debian.html or http://server_IP_address/ (you can use public ip address or public dns ).
 Tt should look as below:
 <img src="{{ site.baseurl }}/images/blog/setting-up-dtnet-core-linux/21-nginx-index-page.PNG" class="fullsize-image" alt="-----">

 Lets configure Nginx as a reverse proxy to forward requests to our ASP.NET Core app, we need to modify /etc/nginx/sites-available/default.
 Let’s open it in a text editor, and replace the contents with the following: